 These egg discoveries are adding evidence that most, if not all, dinosaurs laid eggs.
 Even the apex predator Tyrannosaurus Rex is suggested to have laid eggs.
-The recent discovery of a pregnant T. Rex (Source) supports this.
+The recent discovery of a pregnant T. Rex (Source) and baby T. Rex in 2020 (Source) supports this thinking.
 Paleontologists have discovered nesting colonies of hadrosaurid dinosaurs that laid eggs.
 Additionally, they found multiple nests located together, indicating that dinosaurs may have nursed young dinosaurs after they hatched.

 There are more fossil discoveries every year, and new knowledge also increases the value of fossil eggs.
 So the value of a real dinosaur egg can go much higher as we find more dinosaur eggs.

 Read on to learn more about dinosaurs the real dinosaur egg value and I’ll cover the factors that determine the value, provide more understanding about dinosaur egg fossils, and how to identify a real dinosaur egg.
 Let’s get started.I’ve researched information to write this article from many sources – multiple internet sites and magazines.
 However, some of the best reference knowledge is from books.
 If you are interested in checking out the best dinosaur books for adults on Amazon, you can find them by clicking here: Best Dinosaur Books for Adults